 Step 8: File Your Returns & Make Tax Payments

 Remember the withholdings from earlier?
 You will need to submit those payments (the employee portion and your own) each quarter.
 Payments are due on or before the last day of the month following the end of the quarter.
 You must file a return by the deadline for each quarter, or you will receive a delinquency notice.
 If no money is owed, you must file a zero return.

 The easiest way to pay taxes due is online.
 You pay by credit card or eCheck through the Colorado Department of Revenue’s Revenue Online site, or do an electronic funds transfer (EFT) through the Department of Revenue website.
 To submit by mail, you must fill out Form DR 1094 and submit it along with a check to the Colorado Department of Revenue.

 The Department of Revenue also has a number of other withholding forms that your business may need.

 Failure to withhold taxes, pay business taxes, or comply with tax and HR regulations can all be costly mistakes.
 This is why it’s important for Colorado business owners to keep up-to-date on payroll tax and other tax-related laws.
 There are plenty of state resources at your disposal, such as the Department of Labor and Department of Revenue, to get the latest tax news and updates.

-Of course, Merchant Maverick also has plenty of resources to help your business, whether it’s helping you navigate taxes or finding the best small business loans in Colorado.
+Of course, Merchant Maverick also has plenty of resources to help your business.
 Be sure to check out The Ultimate Payroll Taxes Guide For Small Businesses to learn more about payroll taxes — we cover everything from what they are to due dates — and while you’re at it, check out our other tax content.
 Good luck!

 Also, did you know that Colorado was the leader in our Merchant Maverick data report about the 10 best states for women-led startups in 2022?
 Read the report to find out why and to predict how Colorado will fare in the future.